Estimated reading time: 8 minutes

 So should every business have a presence on Facebook?

 It depends on who you ask.

 Quick + easy to understand + engaging = YouTube.
 Videos are the future of social media marketing!
-Plus, you don’t need to make as many daily posts on YouTube like some of the other social networks.
+Plus, you don’t need to make as many daily posts on YouTube as other social networks.
 However, make sure to share a minimum of 1-2 videos per day!

-So what age groups make up YouTube’s audience?
-Millennials, followed by GenX, Boomers, and then Retirees!
-Also, it’s important to note that a majority of the U.S. population has either used YouTube previously or they still do.
+What age groups make up YouTube’s audience?
+Millennials, followed by GenX, Boomers, and Retirees!
+Also, it’s important to note that most of the U.S. population has either used YouTube previously, or they still do.
 In fact, 68% of the U.S. population has tried it since its inception, and a majority of daily users access it via mobile

 ATTENTION lifestyle brands: Instagram = great place to share photos + short video snippets (3 to 60 seconds max)!
 Plus, it integrates with other apps to make cross-platform sharing a breeze!
 You’ll initially need to experiment with posting times (as with any social channel) to figure out when your content resonates the best.
 Our suggestion: start with three posts per day (morning, afternoon, and evening) and adjust the times from there.

 According to the Pew Research Center’s social media network fact sheet, 35% of U.S. adults (in 2018) use Instagram!

 - 40% are 30 – 49

 - 21% are 50 – 64